ampled-music/ampled/README.md

 IMPORTANT: These commands will connect to whatever DB your rails environment is configured with.

-### Code Coverage (local)
+### Code Coverage

-Coverage for the ruby specs:
+To compute code coverage for the Ruby specs, set the `COVERAGE` env variable:

     $ COVERAGE=true rspec

-Code coverage is reported to Code Climate on every CI build so there's a record of trending.
+SimpleCov will output the coverage information into the `coverage/` directory.
+Open `coverage/index.html` to browse the coverage results.

 ### Using Guard